CODAIT/redrock/README.md

     hdfolder=hdfs://localhost:9000/data/twitter/powertrack/streaming
     back_min=2

+In some machines you don't need to sudo access hadoop before executing a hadoop command.
+In that case, search for **su - hadoop -c** in the script and delete it, executing only the following command between quotes.

 To execute the script use: **./getPowerTrackData.sh**.
 It will generate a log file in the same directory with a name like: 201510272251445912821.txt

 ### Decahose Historical